adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-is-problematic.md

 ![Live feedback can cause the page to judder](/assets/img/live.gif)

-Errors should be removed as the user starts to fix an error (`onfocus` or `keypress`).
-This means the page judders not only on error, but on fixing the error too.
+Best practice states that any error message should be removed as the user starts to fix the field&mdash;either `onfocus` or `onkeypress`.
+The problem being that this causes the page to judder more often&mdash;when the user enters an erroenous field *and* when they leave a field in an invalid state.

 ## 3. Inconsistency in behaviour

 Live validation as a technique can't be applied to other types of field.
-This includes radios, a date field or checkboxes.
+This includes radios, a date field (that is split into day month or year) or checkboxes.

-Take checkboxes for example whereby the user must select at least one.
-Providing feedback as the user moves between checkboxes is hard to manage and is inconsistent with textbox (`keypress`) behaviour.
+The problem with these fields as that each of the separate controls needs to be considered as a whole.
+For example imagine a group of checkboxes whereby the user must check at least two.

+As the user checks and leaves the first checkbox, it's impossible to know that this constitutes and error.

-Some validation routines can only be executed on the server (via submission), such as checking someone's login credentials.
-This inconsistency in behaviour could confuse users unnecessarily.
+Also, some validation routines can only be executed on the server (via submission), such as checking someone's login credentials.
+This inconsistency in behaviour can confuse users unnecessarily.

 ## 4. False positives